slott56/TigerShark/docs/source/architecture.rst

 -   The application processing includes multiple conversions between Exchange (the X12 text format), JSON and Python notation.

-    -   `Unmarshalling`_ extracts useful Python objects from messages in Exchange or JSON format.
+    -   `Loading`_ extracts useful Python objects from messages in Exchange or JSON format.

     -   An application can modify the Python or JSON message.
 An application can persist the JSON or Python notation, also.

-    -   `Marshalling`_ builds a message in Exchange format or JSON from Python objects.
+    -   `Dumping`_ builds a message in Exchange format or JSON from Python objects.

 -   `JSON Schema`_ describes the JSON Schema formalization of the structure.
     This is how messages are described.

-Unmarshalling
+Loading
 =============

 See :ref:`unmarshall`.

-An message class has a :meth:`parse` method for unmarshalling text to create Plain Old Python Objects.
+An message class has a :meth:`parse` method for loading (or deserializing or parsing) text to create Plain Old Python Objects.

-Marshalling
+Dumping
 ===========

 See :ref:`marshall`.

-Each Message object handles marshalling into X12 text or JSON.
+Each Message object handles serialization into X12 text or JSON.
 A :meth:`dump` method handles X12 "exchange format".
 A :meth:`json` method handles JSON.